djayanna/flex-scheduled-callback/README.md

 USE master;
 GO

-CREATE DATABASE callback; -- change this to whatever database name you desire GO
+CREATE DATABASE CallbackScheduler; -- change this to whatever database name you desire GO
 ```